 Choking

-Choking occurs when any foreign object (often food but any small object) becomes lodged in the throat and obstructs the flow of air to the lungs.
-It can be extremely distressing.
+Choking occurs when any foreign object (often food, but any small object) becomes lodged in the upper airway (throat) and obstructs the flow of air to the lungs.
+It can be extremely distressing and if not cleared quickly can result in unconsciousness.

 Signs & Symptoms